monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-14-2025.md

   - 'cursor'
   - 'build-in-public'
 draft: false
+catImage:
+  src: '/assets/files/2025-04-14/cat-pic.jpeg'
+  alt: 'An orange tabby cat sits on a high white ledge near the ceiling, looking down.
+The background includes a wooden ceiling and a blue wall below.'
 ---

 _Weekly Notes are here to inspire others experimenting right now, give me a framework for reflection, and open up discussion around these workflows._